foundation0/data-channels/README.md

 # backbone://core

-Backbone Core is an unstoppable, infinitely scalable dapp platform for self-sovereign internet.
+Backbone Core is an unstoppable, infinitely scalable dapp platform for the self-sovereign internet.

 - **Standalone**: Self-contained dapps that work without external services, like blockchains
 - **Batteries included**: World-class P2P infrastructure built-in in every Core